2DMakers/2d/README.md

 # Join our discord server: https://discord.gg/XtZyNBD
 This is an open source project.
-All scripts copyright goes to their respective owners!

 Update 1.0.3D.zip  contains:
 - Camera is moving with the player